methom21/regex-tutorial-MT/readme.md

 # Regex-Tutorial
-This tutorial breaks down the regular expressions.
+This tutorial breaks down the regular expression of email validation.

 ## Summary
 ```